What are the symptoms of toxins overburden? Do I need to worry about it?

 They found that the concentration of these chemicals was twice as high in sweat as in urine and suggested that perspiration may help eliminate of some toxic compounds.MBG

-The same study saw a higher concentration of BPA (linked to obesity, early puberty, sexual dysfunction, pregnancy loss) being excreted via sweat than via blood or urine.
+The same study saw a higher concentration of BPA (linked to obesity, early puberty, sexual dysfunction, and pregnancy loss) being excreted via sweat than via blood or urine.

 - Avoid repeated exposure to toxins, by restricting your intake of all processed foods, alcohol, caffeine, foods especially high in saturated and trans fats (i.e., animal protein, too many nuts), and nicotine.